 Mount goes off injured in Chelsea's Club World Cup final clash against Palmeiras

+Mount replaces by Pulisic as England midfielder goes off injured in Chelsea's Club World Cup final clash against Palmeiras

 Mason Mount was forced off with an injury during Chelsea's Club World Cup final match against Palmeiras on Saturday.